-Using Threads with Orbix-MT
+Using Threads with Orbix

-This chapter presents details of Orbix-MT, the multi-threaded version of Orbix.
-It explains the benefits of multi-threaded clients and servers, and the mechanisms available for multi-threaded programming.
+This chapter presents details and explains the benefits of multithreaded clients and servers, and the mechanisms available for multithreaded programming.

 Normally, Orbix client and server programs contain one thread that starts executing at the beginning of the program and continues until the program terminates.
 Many modern operating systems allow a process to create lightweight threads, with each thread having its own set of CPU registers and its own stack.
 Each thread is independently scheduled by the operating system, so it can run in parallel with the other threads in its process.
 The mechanisms for creating and controlling threads differ between operating systems, but the underlying concepts are common.
-The POSIX standard is supported by most UNIX systems.
+The POSIX standard is supported by most UNIX and OpenVMS systems.